 %SystemRoot%\System32\rundll32.exe "%ProgramFiles%\Windows Photo Viewer\PhotoViewer.dll", ImageView_Fullscreen C:\users\john\desktop\image1.jpg

-- Now copy the entire line starting from % till the .jpg, select all of it, right-click and select copy.
+- Now, copy the entire line starting from % until the .jpg, select all of it, right-click, and select “copy.

-- Hold Windows key and Press R. In the run dialog, paste the command, and then click OK
+- Hold the Windows key and press R. In the Run dialog, paste the command and then click OK

 - This will open the image in the Photo Viewer.

 - Close it, and now try to open the same image directly.